isaacnmm/pestpolicy-hugo2XX/content/posts/best-rotary-tiller-for-tractor/index.md

 A tractor with horsepower ranging from 40 to 60 HP will power this tiller effortlessly.
 The tillers tines rotate in the direction of the wheels.
 The Forward rotation tines are efficient when it comes to turning the soil for proper nutrients distribution.
-Turning the grounds ensures that the earth is adequately aerated, making it fertile too.�The rugged tiller has an 80 inch tilling Width.
+Turning the grounds ensures that the earth is adequately aerated, making it fertile too.The rugged tiller has an 80 inch tilling Width.
 Therefore, the tiller takes a short time to till an acre of land.
 Its 10 Flanges with a total of 60 blades make cultivating a large farm easy as it covers a vast area in a single pass.
 The L shaped blades are perfect for turning the soil.
 The tiller has a 4 point height adjustment mechanism with the maximum depth being 7 inches.
 The tiller can till on any ground comfortably as it has sharp blades.
 It would be a dream tiller for a landscape contractor due to its efficiency and performance.
 Pros:
 - Laser balanced tractor tiller